 Life is unpredictable.
 At some point, illness or accident or age-related impairment may strike.
 Suddenly, you’re incapable of handling your affairs.
 How will your money be managed?
-How will the bills get paid?
-Fortunately, there are tools you can put in place now in case you cannot manage your financial affairs and legal matters sometime down the road.
+How will bills get paid?
+Fortunately, there are tools you can put in place now in case you cannot manage your financial affairs and legal matters down the road.
 With each, we invite you to ask: Is this a good solution for me?

 The two main financial and legal planning tools

 If you become incapable of managing your financial and legal affairs, no one, not even your spouse, has the automatic right to step in.
 So the beginning of a sound plan is to explicitly give someone the authority to act for you, if that’s ever needed.
 There are two main legal documents for this purpose: an enduring power of attorney and a standard representation agreement.
 We explain these two options shortly.

 The law says you have the right to participate in making life decisions, even once you become incapable.
 Your attorney or representative must encourage you to participate in your own affairs as much as you’re able to.